google/WebFundamentals/src/content/en/fundamentals/getting-started/primers/promises.md

 The JavaScript promises API will treat anything with a `then` method as promise-like (or `thenable` in promise-speak _sigh_), so if you use a library that returns a Q promise, that's fine, it'll play nice with the new JavaScript promises.

-Although, as I mentioned, jQuery's Deferreds are a bit… unhelpful.
+Although, as I mentioned, jQuery's Deferreds are a bit … unhelpful.
 Thankfully you can cast them to standard promises, which is worth doing as soon as possible:

     var jsPromise = Promise.resolve($.ajax('/whatever.json'))

 Here, jQuery's `$.ajax` returns a Deferred.
 Since it has a "then" method, `Promise.resolve` can turn it into a JavaScript promise.
-However, sometimes deferreds pass multiple arguments to their callbacks, eg:
+However, sometimes deferreds pass multiple arguments to their callbacks, for example:

     var jqDeferred = $.ajax('/whatever.json');